itovault/ItoVault/README.md

 ### Hi there 👋

+This is the official repository for [ItoVault, which puts diversified indexes like the S&P 500 on the blockchain as a ERC-20 crypto token.](https://itovault.com)

+Please see the site for documentation and more details on how it works.

 <!--
 **itovault/ItoVault** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.